Slow Rolling in Poker - Why It's Bad And How To Avoid?

 - By intentionally pausing before calling an all-in bet during the river round despite holding the best possible hand.

 Now, let us understand the concept of slow roll in poker better with the help of a short example:

 Slow roll in poker, is the biggest sin any poker player can commit.
-Precisely because slow roll in poker is like deceiving your opponent into thinking that he is going to win the hand when in fact he is about to lose a huge amount of money.
-Such an act is strictly against the acceptable poker etiquette.
+Precisely because a slow roll in poker is like deceiving your opponent into thinking that he is going to win the hand when in fact he is about to lose a huge amount of money.

-When it comes to poker, slow rolling is generally deemed as a highly unethical, horrible and unsportsmanlike behaviour on the part of the player who does it.
+When it comes to poker, slow rolling is generally deemed as highly unethical, horrible, and unsportsmanlike behavior on the part of the player who does it.
 Therefore, in this section, we are going to discuss how as an astute poker player you can avoid slow roll in poker both intentionally and unintentionally.

 - Firstly, if you hold a hand of tremendous intensity or the best possible hand, then always call an all-in bet instantly.

 - Either muck or show your hands immediately, if you are at the showdown and it's your turn to act.

 - If you are a poker rookie, and still not well-versed with the poker hand rankings, then instead of taking too much time understanding which hand beats what, just flip over your cards at the showdown.
 Let the dealer at your live or online poker table decide which hand is the ultimate winner.